stain/s11.no/content/2021/phd/nanopub/index.md

     }

-In a template nanopublication, the assertion graph is classified as an `AssertionTemplate` (in the namespace ) and given a human readable label with .
+In a template nanopublication, the assertion graph is classified as an `AssertionTemplate` (in the namespace `https://w3id.org/np/o/ntemplate/`) and given a human readable label with `rdfs:label`.
 Moreover, it is linked to the statement templates (i.e. triples in the nanopublications to be published) via `hasStatement`.
 The above example has just one such statement template, but more complex templates involve several of them.
 These templates then use regular RDF reification to point to their subjects, predicates, and objects.
-In the case of multiple statements, their order in the form can be defined with `statementOrder` and some of them can be marked as optional by classifying them as `OptionalStatement`. can be used on all the elements to define how they should be labeled in the form interface, and the special URI `CREATOR` is mapped to the identifier of the user applying the template.
+In the case of multiple statements, their order in the form can be defined with `statementOrder` and some of them can be marked as optional by classifying them as `OptionalStatement`. `rdfs:label` can be used on all the elements to define how they should be labeled in the form interface, and the special URI `CREATOR` is mapped to the identifier of the user applying the template.